goulartt/imdb-scrap-socket/README.md

 ```

 To import both projects on Eclipse, follow these steps:

-Open Eclipse IDE and import Gradle project for imdb-query-server.
+	- Open Eclipse IDE and import Gradle project for imdb-query-server.
-Open Eclipse IDE and "Open Project From File System" for imdb-query-client.
+	- Open Eclipse IDE and "Open Project From File System" for imdb-query-client.

+And to execute from Eclipse:

-imdb-query-client - Run the main method from ImdbClient class.
+	- imdb-query-client - Run the main method from ImdbClient class.
-imdb-query-server - Run the main method from ImdbServer class.
+	- imdb-query-server - Run the main method from ImdbServer class.